NOTE: Analysis is mixed in with the relation of

 SHELLY: You're staying with me tonight, okay?

 (40-50) Becky now sees Red through the window and goes to the door to meet him.
-They kiss while Bobby watches, and Becky watches Bobby.
+They kiss while Bobby watches, and Becky watches Bobby for his reaction.

 (51-56) Shelly and Red go off to the side and kiss.
 "See you later?" she asks.
 "Same place?" he replies.
 Yes.
-She goes back to the diner, smiling.
+Smiling, excited, she returns to Becky and Bobby.
 Bobby stares at her, as does Becky.

 (57-64) Sudden gunfire through the window.
 (58) Bobby yells at everyone to get down.
 Norma yells for Toad to turn off the lights.